Privacy Policy

 - Display of relevant and interest-based advertising,

-- Analysis and measurement of the success of advertising campaigns (conversion measurement),
+- Analysis and performance measurement of advertising campaigns (conversion tracking),

 8.7.3 Legal basis

-The use of Google Ads and remarketing is based exclusively on your consent, in particular for the use of cookies and similar technologies in accordance with:
+The use of Google Ads and remarketing is subject exclusively to your consent, in particular for the use of cookies and similar technologies in accordance with:

-These services will not be activated without your consent.
+These services will not be activated without consent.

-You can revoke your consent at any time via our cookie consent tool.
+You may withdraw your consent at any time via our cookie consent tool.
 Google also offers its own opt-out options:

 - https://adssettings.google.com